 The Football Code

-standards of sportsmanship and conduct are expected of players, coaches
+Only the highest standards of sportsmanship and conduct are expected of

-be considered an integral part of this Code of Ethics and should be
+The Football Code shall be an integral part of this code of ethics and

 To gain an advantage by circumvention or disregard for the rules brands